upb-lea/FEM_Magnetics_Toolbox/README.md

 For contributing, please refer to this [section](Contributing.md).

 For drawings (e.g. in readme-files), we recomment to use the program [Inkscape](https://inkscape.org/).
 It is open source software and runs on Linux, Mac and Windows.
 If you want to draw electirc circuits, we recommend this library on [github](https://github.com/upb-lea/Inkscape_electric_Symbols).

-## Authors and acknowledgement
-Current developers
- * Till Piepenbrock
- * Jan Wiegard
- * Dennis Kirchner

-Developers in the past

 ## Changelog
 Find the changelog [here](CHANGELOG.md)